 - Supports and participates in emergency management exercises

-Vice President Services is the designated incident commander and directs the emergency operation center (EOC) and the Incident Management Team
+Vice-President, Services and Sustainability is the designated incident commander and directs the emergency operation center (EOC) and the Incident Management Team

-The Vice President Services is briefed concerning all Category 1 and 2 emergencies and if necessary, may declare a Category 3 emergency.
+The VP, Services and Sustainability is briefed concerning all Category 1 and 2 emergencies and if necessary, may declare a Category 3 emergency.

-In the absence of the Vice President Services, the acting Vice President Services assumes the authority to take all necessary and appropriate actions on behalf of the Vice President Services.
-In the absence of an acting Vice President Services, the Director of Security will act as incident commander.
+In the absence of the VP, Services and Sustainability, the acting VP, Services and Sustainability assumes the authority to take all necessary and appropriate actions on behalf of the VP, Services and Sustainability.
+In the absence of an acting VP, Services and Sustainability, the Director of Security will act as incident commander.